Sing 2

-Sing 2 is a 2021 American animated jukebox musical comedy film written and directed by Garth Jennings.
-Produced by Universal Pictures and Illumination, and distributed by Universal, it is the sequel to Sing (2016).
-The story follows Buster Moon and his group putting on a show in Redshore City while working to impress an entertainment mogul and enlist a reclusive rock star to perform with the group.
+Sing 2 is a 2021 American animated musical comedy film written and directed by Garth Jennings.
+Produced by Universal Pictures and Illumination, it is the sequel to Sing (2016) and the second film in the franchise.
+The film stars the voices of Matthew McConaughey, Reese Witherspoon, Scarlett Johansson, Taron Egerton, Tori Kelly, Nick Kroll, and Nick Offerman reprising their roles from the first film, with Bobby Cannavale, Halsey, Pharrell Williams, Letitia Wright, Eric André, Chelsea Peretti, and Bono joining the cast.
+The story is set after the events of the first film with Buster Moon and his group putting on a show in Redshore City while working to impress an entertainment mogul (Cannavale) and enlist a reclusive rock star (Bono) to perform with the group.
+Like its predecessor, the film features songs from many artists, most of which are performed diegetically.

-The film stars an ensemble voice cast consisting of Matthew McConaughey, Reese Witherspoon, Scarlett Johansson, Taron Egerton, Tori Kelly, Nick Kroll, Jennings, Peter Serafinowicz, Jennifer Saunders, and Nick Offerman, reprising their roles from the first film.
-The sequel also features new characters voiced by Bobby Cannavale, Bono, Halsey, Pharrell Williams, Chelsea Peretti, Letitia Wright, and Eric André.
-Like the first film, Sing 2 features songs from many artists, most of which are performed diegetically.

-Sing 2 made its world premiere at the AFI Fest on November 14, 2021, and was theatrically released in the United States on December 22.
-It received mixed reviews and grossed over $408 million worldwide against a production budget of $85 million, becoming the highest-grossing animated film of 2021 and the tenth-highest-grossing film of 2021.
+Sing 2 had its world premiere at the AFI Fest on November 14, 2021, and was theatrically released in the United States on December 22 by Universal.
+The film received mostly positive reviews from critics and grossed $408 million against a budget of $85 million, becoming the highest-grossing animated film of 2021 and the tenth-highest-grossing film of 2021.
 A sequel is in development.